tringoli/AR-VR-for-IL-2-Sturmovik-1946/README-WIN-EN.md

 The most stable method for most VR headsets.
 It should work correctly if your VR headset doesn't have its own conversion software.

 #### What do we need?
 1. [SteamVR](https://store.steampowered.com/app/250820/SteamVR/)
 2. Software for converting output from a PC to a VR monitor. *This can be any program you're familiar with, such as Virtual Desktop*
 3. VorpX *You can try testing it with [4PDA](https://4pda.to/stat/go?u=https%3A%2F%2Fdisk.yandex.ru%2Fd%2F6iYhJOBe3ZtYAg&e=110018648&f=https%3A%2F%2F4pda.to%2Fforum%2Findex.php%3Fshowtopic%3D1034301%26st%3D5260%23entry118062338)*

-Additionally: IL-2 profile created by the community on the SAS forum
+Additionally: IL-2 profile created by the community on the [IL-2 forum](https://forum.il2sturmovik.com/topic/69192-for-rift-s-il2_1946_bat-v385_vorpx_opentrack_logitech-x52_settings_v01/)

 #### Setup
 1. Open VorpX.
 You need to select the configuration page.
 In ..., select SteamVR